-I have recently retired from a professional sales career of over 35 years selling Customer Service and Customer Experience Solutions to Executives at Fortune 500 companies in North America.
+I have been the Councillor for Ward 4 – Honey Harbour since 2018.
+Prior to that I retired from a professional sales career of over 35 years selling Customer Service and Customer Experience Solutions to Executives at Fortune 500 companies in North America.

 I have over 40 years of volunteer experience with organizations like the Georgian Bay Association (GBA), the Honey Harbour Association, The Go Home Lake Cottagers Association, and the Ontario Onsite Wastewater Association (OOWA).
 This has involved representing cottager and resident interests to local government as well as to Ontario and Federal government ministries.

-Over the past 8 years I have provided Business and Marketing Services to an R&D firm that has invented an incredible new technology (WATERCLEANTM) that converts residential wastewater to near potable water.
+For the 8 years prior to being your Councillor, I provided Business and Marketing Services to an R&D firm that has invented an incredible new technology (WATERCLEANTM) that converts residential wastewater to near potable water.
 This has involved traveling around North America meeting with the US-EPA, the Water Research Foundation (WERF), the California Water Boards, the North Onsite Wastewater Reuse Association (NOWRA), the California Waterboard, the California Water ReUse Conference, as well as our Federal Ministry of the Environment and Provincial ministries responsible for the Environment and wastewater systems.
 As a result of this work, I have developed deep expertise in water and wastewater technologies and made many great connections that will help us here in our Township.

-My Customer Service and Customer Experience expertise will enable me to bring a caring resident focused approach to my role as Councilor.
-My executive sales expertise will enable me to bring strong skills in communication, problem solving, negotiating, and results orientation.
+My Customer Service and Customer Experience expertise has enabled me to bring a caring resident focused approach to my role as Councilor.
+My executive sales expertise has enabled me to bring strong skills in communication, problem solving, negotiating, and results orientation.